Artificial Intelligence lacks important aspects of human intelligence

 To this day, simply dumping a pile of data into even the most advanced machine is unlikely to give you back anything meaningful, let alone produce the outcome that you desire.
-Intelligent systems still need people to ask the right questions, set goals and evaluate the performance.
+Intelligent systems still need people to ask the right questions, set goals, and evaluate performance.

-At Levity, we set ourselves the objective of democratizing machine learning and allow users to prepare data, as well as train, evaluate and put a model into production – without having to write a single line of code.
+At Levity, we set ourselves the objective of democratizing Machine Learning and allowing users to prepare data, as well as train, evaluate and put a model into production – without having to write a single line of code.

 But how can we get from an idea to a functioning system?

 In this article, we walk you through the CRISP framework and highlight not only the critical elements in the process.
 In addition, we want to show you how modern tools can take away much of the complexity.

 CRISP for Data Mining

 Machine Learning practitioners around the world have been – consciously or unconsciously – following a certain pattern to make a machine produce good results: CRISP-DM (cross-industry standard process for Data Mining).
 It suggests that certain steps have to be taken in the following order:

 - Problem understanding